sagemath/trac_to_gh/Issue 4471.md

 # Issue 4471: name worksheet when creating a new worksheet

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4471

 Original creator: mrubinst